RafaelGomide/Energy-consumption/README.md

 ## 💡 Inspiration and Data Source

 The concept for this project and the structure of the synthetic dataset were **inspired by the Energy Consumption - Linear Regression dataset available on Kaggle**.
 The data itself was custom-generated to provide a controlled and educational environment for demonstrating the power of the XGBoost Regressor in a regression task.

-## 🧑‍💻 Author

-[Rafael Gomide]

----

-*This README was generated to showcase the project's technical depth and visual appeal.*